 At the end of the course, the student should be able to:

-2 Implement explicit one-step methods, and prototype implicit one-step methods.
+2 Implement explicit and implicit Runge-Kutta methods.

 The student should be able to communicate technological issues to both experts and others.

 Lectures and compulsory assignments including computer exercises.
 Approved assignments are required.
 The lectures will be in English.

 Further on evaluation